-On July 8 the Washington Post published an article entitled “Fish oil pills: A $1.2 billion industry built, so far, on empty promises” (1).
+On July 8, the Washington Post published an article entitled “Fish oil pills: A $1.2 billion industry built, so far, on empty promises” (1).
 I could have sworn I read essentially the same article in the New York Times on March 8 (2).
-In fact, I wrote a blog addressing that story in the New York Times (Fish oil and heart disease: The real facts, part 1).
-Since apparently the writers at the Washington Post don’t seem to read the New York Times, let alone my blogs, let me update this new article in the Washington Post with another blog.
+Apparently the writers at the Washington Post don’t read the New York Times, so let me share some of the important details so you’ll know the facts once and for all.

 The benefit of using fish oil in treating heart disease comes from its ability to alter inflammation.
 The leading experts in cardiovascular medicine all agree that inflammation is a powerful driver in heart disease; therefore, its reduction is probably a good thing.
 This is why every cardiologist recommends aspirin, (which doesn’t lower cholesterol) to help prevent a second heart attack (this is called secondary prevention).
 Unfortunately, their knowledge of inflammation in making that recommendation is somewhat primitive.